Germany's coalition collapses dramatically. Scholz plans to lead with a minority government

 “Germany’s problems are too big to tolerate political gridlock," the analyst said.

-“The government set out to reconcile the transformation towards climate neutrality with economic growth and social security,” the analyst said in a statement.
+“The government set out to reconcile the transformation towards climate neutrality with economic growth and social security,” Wambach added.
 “It has not lived up to this claim.
 The economy is stagnating and investments are failing to materialize.”

 "This daunting task was compounded by geo-economic tensions: wars in Europe and the Middle East as well as economically damaging interventions through tariffs and national subsidy policies," he added. " The election of Donald Trump has exacerbated these problems.
 Europe must do more for its security and will have to reckon with increased tariffs."